passportpowell/Project-3/README.md

 ![Responsive Image](https://github.com/passportpowell/project-2/blob/main/assets/images/wrong-answer.jpg?raw=true)

-- correct letters revealed update in real time after each correct guess.
+- Correct letters revealed in real time after each correct guess.

-- option after the game ends allowing player to play again.
+- Option after the game ends allowing player to play again.

 ![Responsive Image](https://github.com/passportpowell/project-2/blob/main/assets/images/score-popup.jpg?raw=true)

 ## Technologies Used
-Python - used for Coding the game
+Python - Used for Coding the game

-while, if, def - used
+While, if, def - used

-github - Used for hosting repository for easy sharing.
+Github - Used for hosting repository for easy sharing.

-gitpod -  Used for writing the python code.
+Gitpod - Used for writing the python code.

-Heroku - used for deployment
+Heroku - Used for deployment

 ## Running Tests